jeffsp/SPOC/README.md

 * 64-bit double precision
 * Linear complexity algorithms
+    * Exception: Quantiles in `spoc_info`
+    * Exception: Nearest neighbor is linear in number of neighbors, not number of points
 * Functional programming style: avoid OOP
 * Implicit streaming support
     * Streaming is provided by anonymous and named pipes